-Mrs J. Hall is the Responsible Person for ensuring the fire risk assessment is undertaken and implemented following guidance contained in the HM Government Fire Safety in Educational Premises Regulatory Reform (Fire Safety) Order 2005 which is available to download from the Wescom website and the Local Authority Health and Safety Management Arrangements for Fire Safety available from Wescom Website "Health & Safety"
+Mrs J. Tomkinson is the Responsible Person for ensuring the fire risk assessment is undertaken and implemented following guidance contained in the HM Government Fire Safety in Educational Premises Regulatory Reform (Fire Safety) Order 2005

 Guidance documentation and model risk assessments are available for Primary Schools and Secondary Schools available from Wescom Website.